 “With bedbugs, and any pests, you want to isolate your apartment from the other units as much as possible” to prevent infestations from spreading through the building, explains Bloom.
 The best way to do that is by going along the edges of your apartment and filling in any gaps and cracks in the walls — like, say, around where a radiator pipe might protrude from.
 Filling these sorts of gaps is especially important in bedbug-prone areas like bedrooms, according to Bloom, who says the best way to close them up is with some type of sealant.
 When it comes to sealants, he says to avoid regular caulk because it dries up and cracks, which doesn’t keep anything out.
 Instead, Bloom suggests this polyurethane-based foam sealant, which comes with an easy-to-use applicator to reach tight spaces.

-Unlike silicone or foam, Wong’s preferred sealant from Dap is completely clear, not shiny, and paintable, but still water-resistant.
-He adds that sealing cracks doesn’t just prevent bedbugs from entering your apartment, but also eliminates places where they can hide and seek safe harbor.
+Timothy Wong, the technical director of New York City–based, ecofriendly pest management company MMPC, prefers this sealant from Dap.
+Unlike silicone or foam, it is completely clear, not shiny, and paintable, but still water-resistant.
+Wong adds that sealing cracks doesn’t just prevent bedbugs from entering your apartment, but also eliminates places where they can hide and seek safe harbor.

-For extra protection, another good product to apply to gaps and cracks is silica gel.
-“Silica gel is a desiccant,” meaning it’s a drying dust that also works as an insecticide, explains Bloom.
-Like sealants, he says to apply this in areas where bedbugs are likely to emerge from, such as crevices at the base of closets and along bedroom moldings.
-After applying this, if any bedbugs come through those areas, Bloom says the odds are good that they’ll cross the silica gel, which will dry them out and kill them.
-Just note that if using both silica gel and sealant, the silica gel should be applied first, then coated with the sealant.
+For even more protection, before applying a sealant, Bloom says you could also apply silica gel to gaps and cracks.
+“Silica gel is a desiccant,” or a drying dust that also works as an insecticide, he explains.
+Like sealants, Blooms says to apply this in areas where bedbugs are likely to emerge from, such as crevices at the base of closets and along bedroom moldings.
+Linares adds you can even remove your electrical outlet covers and dust CimeXa inside the wall behind them.
+After applying this, if any bedbugs visit through those areas, Bloom says the odds are good that they’ll cross the silica gel, which will dry them out and kill them.

-Once you have your box spring covered (literally), adding another level of protection by covering your mattress is always a good bet.
-Keeping both the mattress and the box spring covered will help keep an infestation at bay.
-Plus, a cover also provides a clean, white surface, so if bedbugs do show up, “they’re more easily detected and found,” explains Bloom.
+Once you have your box spring covered (literally), adding another level of protection by covering your mattress is always a good bet because having both a mattress and a box spring covered will go even further toward keeping an infestation at bay.
+Plus, a mattress cover also provides a clean, white surface, so if bedbugs do show up, “they’re more easily detected and found,” explains Bloom.
+This one from SafeRest — which zips closed and is made from durable polyester coated in a water- and “bedbug-proof” layer — took the top spot in our best bedbug mattress covers roundup.
+Wong always recommends SafeRest’s mattress covers to his clients, due to their breathable material, washability, and well-designed zipper guard, which prevents bedbugs from crawling through the zipper’s teeth.
+This one also has a zipper cover that prevents bedbugs from entering into the zipper’s seams.
+The covers are also completely waterproof, hypoallergenic, and machine-washable, he adds.

 Since bedbugs tend to hide in dark areas, they can be tough to see, which is why Bloom suggests adding an adjustable LED flashlight to your arsenal.
 He loves the SureFire Sidekick because “it has three settings, fits in your pocket, is USB-charging, and gives you as little or as much power as you need.”

-If they’ve managed to breach your defenses, passive monitor traps are an inexpensive way to detect bedbugs early.
-Bloom promises that the boards “do not attract bedbugs at all,” but will often trap any that are already in your room, alerting you to the problem before it gets completely out of control.
+If bedbugs manage to breach your defenses, passive monitor traps are an inexpensive way to detect them early.
+Bloom promises that boards like this “do not attract bedbugs at all,” but will often trap any that are already in your room, alerting you to a problem before it gets completely out of control.
 He likes these ones from Catchmaster because they contain less glue than similar traps on the market (high-glue content traps, while good at catching other insects, are actually somewhat repellant to bedbugs).
 Bloom says to “place them in innocuous areas like the base of closets, behind the bed or night tables, and areas around radiators” so they stay out of sight.
 “You don’t want to go into your bedroom and be surrounded by traps,” he adds.

 Best products for getting rid of bedbugs

 According to Bloom, “If you do have bedbugs and you’re in a rental unit, the landlord is responsible for the service,” so you’d want to contact yours and about the issue immediately.
 The next most important thing to do is follow the pest-control contractors’ instructions and prep for their visit.
 Any infested areas should be thoroughly vacuumed before an exterminator arrives, Bloom says, because bedbugs could otherwise find shelter in lingering dust and debris.
-He recommends getting a vacuum with two features.
+He says the best vacuums for treating bedbug-riddled spaces should have two features.
 The first is a HEPA filter, so that when you vacuum, you’re not blowing allergens around the house.
 The second is a crack-and-crevice nozzle, so you can get to hard-to-reach places where bedbugs may be hiding.
 This inexpensive vacuum cleaner fulfills both requirements.